 The Sinai Peninsula is surrounded by sea on three sides: the Mediterranean in the north, and the Red Sea, split into the Gulf of Suez and the Gulf of Aqaba, in the south.
 The coast and the coral reef along the Gulf of Aqaba, stretching from Sharm el Sheikh to Taba, is a world class tourist destination offering a pleasant climate all year round and excellent diving.
-Called sometimes the Red Sea Rivieara or the Sinai Rivieara, you find a wide range of water sports apart from diving and snorkeling.
+Called sometimes the Red Sea Riviera or the Sinai Riviera, you find a wide range of water sports apart from diving and snorkelling.

 “From birth, man carries the weight of gravity on his shoulders.
 He is bolted to earth.
 But man has only to sink beneath the surface and he is free.”

 – Jacques Yves Cousteau

 See map of and read about the Red Sea beaches and diving spots.

 Scuba diving is one of the reason why many people visit Sinai, as it has some of the best diving in the world.
 Coral reefs line the Gulf of Aqaba coast, home to a very diverse marine life, and you also find several ship-wrecks to explore.
 Many internationally recognised operators exist, offering accredited courses for beginners, as well as dives for the more experienced.
 Some hotels have their own house reef for diving, and excursions are organised to all the other sites either on land or sea.